 Zurich cats not to face mandatory outdoor rules

-Listening: Zurich cats not to face mandatory outdoor rules

 The Zurich government does not want to combat the uncontrolled breeding of outdoor cats with compulsory chipping or neutering.
 It rejects mandatory measures and wants to continue to focus on raising awareness.